Welcome to the inaugural Pact Open Source update!

 - Helping those in the community - We know many of you in the community love sharing your contract testing knowledge with others, you can see the various places our users land for help, sometimes in GitHub issues, Stack overflow, or Slack.
 You are welcome to help them out whether you are new to Pact, or a seasoned pro, all questions, opinions and thoughts are welcome.

 - Pact champions - Are you like our co-founder Beth Skurrie, who decided that Pact idea was the best thing since sliced bread, and she hasn't stopped yacking on about it since.
 Want to share your knowledge, and build your social profile in the world of tech with a global platform?
-Please get in touch, we want to support the amazing work you do!
+Please get in touch with me on Slack, we want to support the amazing work you do!

 If you love Pact, and want to help the world worry less about micro-service deployment, why not join us on our journey.
 Who knows where it might lead.